Thermosculpt Review- Does This Fat Burner Actually Work?

 What is Thermosculpt?

-First off, Thermosculpt is a supplement that is supposed to target fat.
+First off, Thermosculpt is a fat-targeting supplement.
 It contains higenamine hcl, sulbutiamine hcl, uva ursi extract, dmae hcl, theobromine hcl and synephrine hcl.
 You take the product daily.
 We like that it’s portable for dieters on the go.

-The company behind Thermosculpt is Herbal Technologies and appears to have introduced the supplement in 2013.
+The company behind Thermosculpt is Herbal Technologies and introduced the supplement in 2013.
 You can only buy it directly from the company.
 We like that the ingredients are listed online and there is a coupon mentioned, but read on…